jamesccupps/jamesccupps.github.io/PROTOCOL.md

 };
 ```

 Total size: 0x74 (116) bytes.
-This layout is canonical for the 418-opcode family.
+This layout is canonical for every opcode in the protocol.

 ### 8.1 Serialization